ownertrx/Trx-sweeper/README.md

 ## Overview
 This Bot automates TRX (TRON cryptocurrency) transactions, enabling users to manage their wallets efficiently and securely.
 With features like encrypted private key handling and API key cycling, this tool is ideal for crypto Management.

 ---

 ## Features

+ The bot is set to work flowlessly on the cloud instance

 ### 🔒 Secure Private Key Management
 - Uses environment variables to store sensitive data securely.